 7 Things Travelers Need to Know about Passports

-It’s always rewarding to plan a client’s first family vacation or book that bucket-list trip they’ve been dreaming about for years.
+It’s always rewarding to plan a client’s first family vacation or book that bucket list trip they’ve been dreaming about for years.
 If your clients are new to international travel, passports can be confusing.
 The following tips will help you keep your clients informed about passports before they head abroad.

 1. Where can you apply for a passport?

 If your clients are applying for their passports for the first time, they will need to submit their application in person.
 Their local post office and government offices are considered passport acceptance facilities and can take applications.
 Some libraries also accept applications.
-Your clients can use this tool to find a passport acceptance facility in their local area.
+Your clients can use this tool to find a passport facility in their area.

 2. How long does it take to get a passport?

-Always remind your clients to check their passports expiration date a few months before they travel to ensure they will have enough time to renew and receive a new passport if needed.
+Always remind your clients to check their passport expiration date a few months before they travel to ensure they will have enough time to renew and receive a new passport if needed.
 Passports issued to travelers 16 and older are valid for 10 years.
 Passports issued to travelers under 16 are only valid for 5 years.

 3. What’s the difference between a passport book and a passport card?

 A passport book is the only document that is approved for international air travel.
 It is required for any travel to Europe, Asia, Australia, Africa, South America, and Antarctica.

 A passport card is a wallet-sized document that can be used to re-enter the United States by land or sea from Canada, Mexico, the Caribbean, and Bermuda.
 It cannot be used for air travel to these destinations.
 The card’s original purpose was to serve those who live close to these borders and must cross them frequently.